 A LWV-VA League-at-Large is an established entity of the LWV-VA Board and is answerable to it.
-The official name of a League-at-Large may be chosen at the time a unit is authorized and is recommended to be "League of Women Voters of Virginia, ") with the blank filled in by the county, city, or other jurisdictional identifying description followed by "League-at-Large."
+The official name of a League-at-Large may be chosen at the time the unit is authorized and is recommended to be "League of Women Voters of Virginia, ") with the blank filled in by the county, city, or other jurisdictional identifying description followed by "League-at-Large."

-A League-at-Large Unit may be started by initiative of the LWV-VA Board, by request of an LWV-VA member-at-large, by request of a local League, or as the result of developmental progression from a Geographical Unit.
+A League-at-Large Unit may be started by initiative of the LWV-VA Board, by request of an LWV-VA member-at-large, or by request of a local League.